 Winter in France takes place between November and March.

 Snow is a characteristic phenomenon of the winter season in temperate latitudes such as France.
-The variations in climate in the different regions of France make the frequency of snowfall vary greatly from one region to another.
+The climate variations in France’s different regions make the frequency of snowfall vary significantly from one region to another.

 Snow in the Mediterranean

-The Mediterranean coast is the area in France where snow is most rare.
+The Mediterranean coast is the area in France where snow is rare.
 Unsurprisingly, this is due to the Mediterranean climate that gives it its name.
-From Perpignan to Nice, we generally observe between 1 and 3 days of snow per year.
-Nevertheless, although these regions are rarely affected by snow in France, when it happens, they have important episodes (this is due in particular to a dynamic and very cold eastern flow coming down from the Alps).
+From Perpignan to Nice, we generally observe between 1 and 3 snow days yearly.
+Nevertheless, although these regions are rarely affected by snow in France when it happens, they have essential episodes (this is due to a dynamic and frigid eastern flow coming down from the Alps).

 Snow in the Atlantic regions

 The western regions of France are subject to an oceanic climate that is fairly unfavourable to snowfall.
-Thus, the number of snow days per year is less than 10 from Brittany to the Toulouse region.
+Thus, the number of snow days per year is less than ten from Brittany to the Toulouse region.
 On the direct edge of the Atlantic coast, the number of days falls below 5.
-The Atlantic islands have an average of only 2 to 3 days with snow per year.
+The Atlantic islands have an average of only 2 to 3 days of snow per year.